 understanding the causes and consequences of sociality

 determining the behavioral, physiological, and molecular adaptations used to cope with environmental change

-We use a variety of genomic (RNAseq, RADseq, pyroseq, RRBS, sequence capture) and physiological tools (hormone and immune function analysis) to ask evolutionary and ecological questions that span levels from molecules to populations.
+We use a variety of genomic and physiological tools to ask evolutionary and ecological questions that span levels from molecules to populations.
 We do extensive field work locally and around the world using both long-term studies of marked social groups, as well as short-term sampling of populations along environmental gradients.
 To generate and test novel hypotheses, we also use mathematical modeling and comparative methods with large trait and biogeographic databases.
-Our study systems, which span invertebrates (insects and crustaceans) to vertebrates (birds), are chosen for the specific questions that we ask.
+Our study systems, which span invertebrates to vertebrates, are chosen for the specific questions that we ask.
 Although open to other systems, questions, and methods, most lab members employ an integrative approach to ask related questions in our primary study systems.
 However, in addition to working on topics related to the major research themes of the lab, previous lab members have also worked on projects in disease ecology, life history evolution, and more.
-Below are the animal models with which we work (and have worked with in the past), as well as some of the primary research areas thats we are currently studying.
+Below are the animal models with which we work (and have worked with in the past) and the research areas thats we are currently studying.

 environmental uncertainty and animal societies

 Our work in cooperatively breeding starlings and weavers examines how variable and unpredictable climates influence social evolution.
 Using game theory, comparative analyses, and empirical tests, we are exploring how cooperative breeding behavior may be a bet-hedging strategy to reduce environmentally-induced fecundity variance